binbang12/minimalistphotography/README.md

    The voting process for photo pool is in many ways like voting in Queue.
 The key difference is that you should be holding the images to a higher standard.
 A good way to think about it is: "Would this post make it into our Top 25?".
 Like with Queue voting, you use reactions (👍,❌,🤔,👎,🔥) to vote, with them all having the same meaning.
 A couple of other emojis we may use however are (1️⃣, 2️⃣, 3️⃣, etc), which can be used to specify which image you're voting yes to if the provided post links to an album (a Gallery, a collection).
 At this point, you don't have to worry about the sending of invites, however if you'd like to help with that, feel free to let me know and we can cover it after.

-3. **Give them access to the photo-pool by giving them the "Growth" role on Discord.
-Also go on to explain that they're allowed placing photos in the photo pool if they so wish.**
+3. **Give them access to the photo-pool by giving them the "Growth" role on Discord.**

    I've now given you access to the photo-pool channel on Discord, so feel free to take a look there.
-At the top of the channel, you'll find some guidelines that you can read-through to make sure you fully udnerstand everything before voting.
+At the top of the channel, you'll find some guidelines that you can read-through to make sure you fully understand everything before voting.
 Finally, if you see a post elsewhere on Reddit that you feel would belong in our sub, it's A-Okay to place it in the photo pool to be voted on.
 Please just first ensure that the user has not already posted any photos to our sub, and have not been sent any invites already.
 (The only exception being if they've been sent just one invite and it was over 3 months ago).
 We look forward to seeing your votes in our Photo Pool!

    We ask that mods who help with voting in our Photo Pool still also continue to do Comments, Top 25 Flairs and Congrats, and vote in Queue as their time allows.
 Typically a few mintues is all it takes.
 We normally give mods about a week to vote in our Photo Pool and then ask if they would like the next training step, Invites.
 Let us know if you would like to move forward with the next training step sooner.